Papua New Guinea - Wahgi Valley Kunjin, Washed

 In Your Lineup

-Coffees from Papua New Guinea have really lovely dried fruit and chocolate-like notes as a medium roast offering.
+Coffees from Papua New Guinea have lovely dried fruit and chocolate-like notes at a medium roast level.
+Start with 2:00-2:45 in development and 25°F past first crack.
 When you push the roast darker you will taste more warming spices and pipe tobacco with bittersweet cocoa.
-A medium target on our larger production machines here could be 405°- 415° while our darker roast levels settle around 419°- 423°, where we start to hear outliers of second crack.
+Start with 3:00+ in development and 45°F past first crack to dial in from there.

 Use our Profile

-RoastPATH® profile recorded on an MCR500 while roasting a 400 gram batch.
+RoastPATH® profile recorded on an MCR-3D while roasting a 2KG batch.

 Turning Point